Customer Retention Analysis: A Guide for SaaS Businesses

 Steps 1 through 4 should give you a strong foundation for strategic conversations.
 But if you want to go even further to understand why users are churning, look at ARR by customer cohorts.

-A cohort retention chart reveals patterns of churn in the customer lifecycle.
+A cohort retention chart reveals real-time patterns of churn in the customer lifecycle.
 If you filter it for your subscription product line and no-service support tier, you can take a closer look at the same segment we used for our NRR analysis.

 Say, for example, you have a clear dropoff after the first 3 months that these customers are on the platform.